salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 // Information about a class
 interface Class {
-    name?: string;
+    // Is optional because class can be anonymous name?: string;

     // A class is considered a component class if it extends
-    // 'LightningElement' class available in the standard 'lwc' module.
+    // 'LightningElement' class available in the standard 'lwc' module. isComponentClass?: boolean;

-    isComponentClass: boolean;
-    // A parent can be another class declared locally, imported identifier from an external module
+    // A parent can be another class declared locally, imported identifier from an external module.
-    // or an expression(think Mixin)
+    // When not statically analyzable, will be 'unresolved'(e.g. Mixin)
     extends: ParentClass;

     properties?: ClassProperty[];

     methods?: ClassMethod[];

     // Location starts with the "class" key word and ends at the closing curly braces of the class body
     location: SourceLocation;

+    // A string literal representing the leading comments of the class declaration doc?: string;
     id: ID;
-    // A string literal representing the leading comments of the class declaration doc?: string;
 }

 interface ClassMember {
+    // Note: getter/setter types are considered a property
     type: 'property' | 'method';
     // According to javascript specs
     propertyFieldType: 'public' | 'private' | 'static';
-    // Location starts with the first character of the member's identifier and ends at the semi-colon in case of a property and closing curly in case of a method
-    location: SourceLocation;
     name: string;
+    // Location starts with the first character of the member's identifier and ends at the semi-colon
+    // in case of a property and closing curly in case of a method
+    // For a accessor property type, the getter and setter property has the specific location location?: SourceLocation;
     // A string literal representing the leading comments of the class member doc?: string;
 }

 // Information about a class property of a component class. interface ClassProperty extends ClassMember {
+    type: 'property';
     // To make it easy to discover
     propertyType: 'accessor' | 'dataProperty';
     // True, if the property is an instance property